Take a trip to paradise and escape everyday demands in Sonus Island

 So what’s new?
 Despite receiving a bump up to version 2.0, little has changed in Sonus Island over the past few years.
 The app got optimization for the iPhone X-series handsets and has received a steady supply of bug fixes, but that’s all.
 It’s a shame, because the developer could have expanded on Sonus Island by adding new sounds, new locations – heck, even a new island!
-Instead, the app seems fairly stagnant, making the $4/£4 in-app purchase all the harder to recommend.
-For folks who really enjoyed the concept behind Sonus Island, there may still be some pull here – even after all these years.
-But for the majority of iOS users, Sonus Island simply hasn’t changed and developed in the way you might expect.
+Instead, you get the same bunch of locations as before, making the $4/£4 in-app purchase a little harder to recommend.
+That said, the content in Sonus hasn’t suddenly gone bad – it’s a shame there’s nothing new, but the core experience is still good even after all these years.

-Revised rating: Sonus Island is still a nice enough app, but there are plenty of alternatives in the App Store that offer a lot more for a similar price, and Sonus Island hasn’t kept up with the times.
-For that reason, we’ve taken off two stars. ★★
+Revised rating: Sonus Island is still a nice app, but there are plenty of alternatives in the App Store that offer a lot more for a similar price.
+For that reason, we’ve knocked a star off our original rating. ★★★

 Our original review, written in August 2017, is presented in its entirety below.

 There are plenty of meditation apps on the App Store, but Sonus Island is one of the most intriguing.
 Instead of presenting a fairly sterile list of relaxing “white noise” sounds for its users to listen to, Sonus Island offers a rich, vivid virtual island for iPhone and iPad owners to explore.
 At every corner of this strange but soothing isle, there’s something different to appreciate.